 Morrisville's internship program prepares students for success in the 21st century workplace.
 Ranked among the top six in the nation by U.S. News & World Report, 95 percent of the college's baccalaureate students fulfill an internship prior to graduation.
 Morrisville also has been lauded for its exemplary, innovative and effective community service programs through the President's Higher Education Community Service Honor Roll.

 Proud to be the first of SUNY's 64 campuses to become a ThinkPad University, SUNY Morrisville supplies students with laptop computers.
 Morrisville is also one of the first in the nation with a wireless program.
-Additionally, each SUNY Morrisville resident student is issued a cell phone for their use while living on campus.

 The main campus stretches over 150 acres of bucolic land in Morrisville, NY.
 More than 48 buildings, athletics fields, service roads and parking facilities and more than 1,000 acres of farm and woodland create an original instructional environment.